Budibase/website/content/blog/updates/2023/pricing-v3.md

 Your plan is now named “Enterprise” and you can benefit from additional new features including enforceable SSO and SCIM.

-- Customers paying monthly - If you are on a monthly contract you can upgrade or remain on your current plan until 31st March 2024.
-On the 1st April 2024, you will be required to move to the new enterprise plan.
+- Customers paying monthly - You can upgrade to the Enterprise plan or remain on your current plan until 31st March 2024.
+On the 1st April 2024, you will be required to move to the new Enterprise plan.
 If you’d like to upgrade to the new pricing today or get a new quote, please [contact our sales team](https://budibase.com/contact).

-- Customers paying annually - If you are on an annual contract you will remain on that contract until the end of your annual contract.
+- Customers paying annually - You will remain on your contract until it finishes.
 Once your annual contract ends, you will be moved to the new enterprise plan.